igdvorov/igdvorov/README.md

 - 👋 Hi, I’m @yukiisoya23
 - 👀 I’m interested in web dev
 - 🌱 I’m currently learning vanila js ,react, angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everyone
 - 📫 How to reach me -

 <!---